peppelinux/Common-Open-Research-Emulator-CORE-Tutorials/README.md

     16:53:44.446805 IP 0.0.0.0.bootpc > 255.255.255.255.bootps: BOOTP/DHCP, Request from 00:00:00:aa:00:00 (oui Ethernet), length 300
     ````

 4. configure lan from your workstation with _firewall_router_.
-Remeber that $BRIFNAME it's only a variable name, this will have a different value on your setup!
+Remember that $BRIFNAME it's only a variable name, this will have a different value on your setup!
     - 4.1 `ifconfig $BRIFNAME 10.0.0.254/24` or `ip ad ch 10.0.0.254/24 dev $BRIFNAME`
     - 4.2 ping _firewall_router_.
 Good news, a working layer2 was creted from your workstation to your CORE Network project!
     - 4.3 Disable unecessary routing services